How Exoskeletons are Changing Robotics in Construction

 Why is an Exoskeleton Called an Exoskeleton?

 An exoskeleton has its name because it is built to mirror the makeup of the human body and internal skeletal structure.
 It is like a metal skeletal system that is worn on the outside of a person’s body.

 Why Do People Wear Exoskeletons?

 Exoskeletons are worn to reduce the stress put on the body by performing certain tasks.
 Originally, exoskeletons were used in the medical field to assist in rehabilitation.
-More recently, they have been used in labour intensive fields like construction and manufacturing to reduce injury rates, assist in lifting and moving of heavy objects, and to provide a strong support system for handling large machines and objects.
+More recently, they have been used in labour-intensive fields like construction and manufacturing to reduce injury rates, assist in lifting and moving heavy objects, and provide a strong support system for handling large machines and objects.

 The History of the Exoskeleton

 The very first case of a wearable machine dates back over 100 years.
 In 1917 Leslie C. Kelley invented a running machine powered by a small steam engine.
 The machine was created with the goal of easing the stress put on the body throughout the movement of running.
 It was called a “Pedomotor”.

 The machine was patented, but nothing else came from it.

 Almost 50 years later General Electric created the Hardiman.
 This machine was the product of a collaboration between the Army-Navy and GE in the year of 1965.
 The goal of this machine was to allow humans to lift 25X more weight than possible without it.
 Ultimately, people were supposed to be able to lift over 1,500 lbs all on their own.